1. Why use this guide?

 From 1878 to 1898, all muster rolls and pay lists are in WO 16.
 From 1888 onwards, the series contains only muster rolls, there are no longer any pay lists and by 1898 muster rolls were no longer kept by the War Office either.
 There are some difficulties in using WO 16, caused by the reorganisation of the Army in 1881.

-4.1 Reorganisation of the Army: the Cardwell reforms
+4.1 Reorganisation of the Army: the Cardwell-Childers reforms

-The Cardwell reforms of 1881 led to major changes within infantry (foot) regiments:
+The Childers reforms of 1881 (a process which began with the Cardwell reforms of the 1870s) led to major changes within infantry (foot) regiments:

-- Infantry regiments, which had been known by numbers (for example, 28th Foot), were to become known by a title
+- Infantry regiments, which had been known by numbers (for example, 28th Foot), were to become known by a title, usually a county

 - Regiments from the 26th Foot onwards were paired together to form new regiments (for example, the 28th Foot and the 61st Foot became the Gloucester Regiment)